-A student must pass the Preliminary Examination not more than 1.5 years after Advancement to Candidacy.
+A student is recommended to pass the Preliminary Examination not more than 1.5 years after Advancement to Candidacy.
 Both a thesis topic and the thesis background area are emphasized.
 Students must pass the Preliminary Examination at least ONE year prior to their Defense.
 See preliminary examination requirements for details.